PuppyOne/chai-snap/README.md

 - Intuitive assertion syntax: `expect(value).to.snapshot()`
 - Simple snapshot testing integration for Chai
+- Chainable assertions: Seamlessly combine with other Chai methods
 - Type safety
 - Compatible with Mocha and other test runners